 Why did you choose the University of Leeds?

-What have been the highlights of your time at the University of Leeds?
+What have been the highlights of studying Leeds?

-I joined street dance society in my first year and it's been the best decision in terms of meeting amazing people and making amazing memories.
+I joined the Street Dance Society in my first year and it's been the best decision in terms of meeting amazing people and making amazing memories.
 I also managed to get accepted to the University of Newcastle in Australia and that was the best year of my university experience.
 I got to take some amazing modules like marine biology and I also got to travel to a lot of places around Australia as well as the Philippines and Bali.
 I made some great friends that I still keep in contact with now.

 About my Study Year Abroad

-Where did you do your study year abroad and what did you study?
+Where did you do your study year abroad?

 I had lectures on most days of the week but they were usually clustered earlier in the day which worked perfectly for going to the beach in his afternoon.
 I had a job at a fine dining restaurant on the beach and so would work 3-4 times a week and do revision/uni work whenever I wasn't doing that.
 We used most weekends to get out and explore the surrounding areas with our Australian friends - the wineries were phenomenal!

-I made lots of contacts there, I spent some time with some neurologists, child psychiatrists and a geneticist.
-I would hope that I can call on them in the future if needs be.
+I made lots of networking contacts there, I spent some time with some neurologists, child psychiatrists, and a geneticist which has helped with my understanding of future careers.